PavlySz/Wikipedia-Get-to-Philosophy/README.md

 [FAIL] Arrived at an article with no links.
 Aborted!

-2 - Success case (stuck in a loop):
+- Failure case 2 (stuck in a loop):
 Using random URL: https://en.wikipedia.org/wiki/Special:Random

 https://en.wikipedia.org/wiki/Glimmen